The freeness and trace conjectures for parabolic Hecke subalgebras: Introduction

 Iwahori--Hecke algebras associated with Weyl groups appear as endomorphism algebras of induced representations in the study of finite reductive groups.
 They can also be defined independently as deformations of the group algebras of the associated Weyl groups, and this definition can be applied to all real reflection groups.
 Equivalently, they can be seen as quotients of the group algebras of the corresponding braid groups.
 The ring of definition of a generic Iwahori--Hecke algebra is a Laurent polynomial ring.
 Specialising the parameters of this ring accordingly, one can view the generic Hecke algebras of parabolic subgroups as subalgebras of the Iwahori--Hecke algebra of the parent group (this is not the case for any reflection subgroup).
 Similarly to the finite group case, we can use induction arguments to determine the representations of the latter from the representations of these parabolic Hecke subalgebras.

 Inspired by the idea that some complex reflection groups could play the role of Weyl groups of objects generalising finite reductive groups, the so-called ``Spetses'' (see \cite{BMM}), Brou\'e, Malle and Rouquier generalised the notion of braid groups and Hecke algebras to the case of complex reflection groups in \cite{BMR}.
 Since then, the study of these objects has grown to a subject on its own right, and Hecke algebras associated with complex reflection groups have turned out to be connected to many other mathematical structures, from other algebras, such as Cherednik algebras and quantum groups, to other theories, such as knot theory and mathematical physics.
 However, for everything to make sense and work as in the real case, two fundamental conjectures, which were standard facts in the real case, had to be stated.
-These are the following:
+We will also state them here, using the notation $\mathcal{H}(W)$ for the generic Hecke algebra associated with a complex reflection group $W$ and $R(W)$ for the Laurent polynomial ring over which $\mathcal{H}(W)$ is defined.